Technolibertarianism

-Technolibertarianism, sometimes referred to as cyberlibertarianism, is a political ideology with roots in the Internet's early hacker cypherpunk culture in Silicon Valley in the early 1990s and in American libertarianism.
-The ideology focuses on minimizing government regulation, censorship, or anything else in the way of a "free" World Wide Web.
+Technolibertarianism, sometimes referred to as cyberlibertarianism, was a political ideology with roots in the Internet's early hacker cypherpunk culture in Silicon Valley in the early 1990s and in American libertarianism.

+The ideology focused on minimizing government regulation, censorship, or anything else in the way of a "free" World Wide Web.
 In this case, the word "free" is referring to the meaning of libre (no restrictions), not gratis (no cost).
 Cyber-libertarians embrace fluid, meritocratic hierarchies, which are believed to be best served by markets.
 The most widely known cyberlibertarian is Julian Assange.

-The term technolibertarian was popularized in critical discourse by technology writer Paulina Borsook in her 2000 book, "Cyberselfish: A Critical Romp Through the Terribly Libertarian Culture of High Tech".
+The term technolibertarian was popularized in critical discourse by technology writer Paulina Borsook in her 2000 book, Cyberselfish: A Critical Romp Through the Terribly Libertarian Culture of High Tech.
+Others, like academic David Golumbia of Virginia Commonwealth University, explored the same topic in the context of cryptocurrency and right-wing politics.

+In his book The Nerd Reich (2026), journalist Gil Duran argues that technolibertarianism was replaced by tech fascism with the rise of Peter Thiel, who distanced himself from libertarianism in 2009.
+According to Duran, the presidencies of Donald Trump embraced authoritarianism with the help and support of Silicon Valley.
+"For decades," Duran writes, "Silicon Valley had promoted libertarian fairy tales about freedom from government power.
+In fact, seizing that power for itself was the true goal."